 If you have heard of a consumer proposal or filing bankruptcy, we can explore these debt relief programs with you as well.

-There are benefits and drawbacks to both a consumer and proposal, but that is not what this article will explore, as these debt relief programs are not for everyone in debt.
+There are benefits and drawbacks to both a consumer proposal or bankruptcy, but that is not what this article will explore, as these debt relief programs are not for everyone in debt.

 The tips and advice presented here will work for almost everyone.